genomicsengland/ddl-genie/README.md

 * If you're doing a random sample of rows (using `-r <number_rows>` flag) pay special attention to columns marked `NOT NULL` as it may be wrong if missing data is rare;

-* Similarly the lengths of `VARCHAR` may be wrong if you're only reading from a portion of the file;

 * Probably the easiest way to 'force' data-types (e.g. `participant_id` will always be guessed as an integer when it is stored as string everywhere else) is to add a nonsense line to your input data with entries that will cause the guess to go your way (e.g. participant_id of `test` will cause it to come out as a varchar);

 ## Arguments